-- leaking from the site where the sections of the stomach or small intestine, or both, are stapled or sewn together
+- leaking from the site where the sections of the stomach, small intestine, or both are stapled or sewn together

-- blood clots in the legs that can move to the lungs and heart
+- blood clots in the legs that can move to the lungs or heart

 Rarely, surgery-related problems can lead to death.

 Other side effects may occur later.
-Your body may not absorb nutrients well, especially if you don’t take your prescribed vitamins and minerals.
+Your body may not absorb enough nutrients, especially if you don’t take your prescribed vitamins and minerals.
 Not getting enough nutrients can cause health problems, such as anemia and osteoporosis.
 Gallstones can occur after rapid weight loss.
-Some doctors prescribe medicine for about 6 months after surgery to help prevent gallstones.
-Gastric bands can erode into the stomach wall and need to be removed.
+Some health care professionals prescribe medicine for about 6 months after surgery to help prevent gallstones.
+Gastric bands can move out of position or erode into the stomach wall and need to be removed.

 Other problems that could occur later include strictures and hernias.
-Strictures—narrowing of the new stomach or connection between the stomach and small intestine—make it hard to eat solid food and can cause nausea, vomiting, and trouble swallowing.
-Doctors treat strictures with special instruments to expand the narrowing.
-Two kinds of hernias may occur after bariatric surgery—at the incision site or in the abdomen.
-Doctors repair hernias with surgery.
+Strictures—narrowing of the new stomach or the connection between the stomach and small intestine—make it hard to eat solid food and can cause nausea, vomiting, and trouble swallowing.
+Health care professionals treat strictures with special instruments to expand the narrowing.
+Two kinds of hernias may occur after weight-loss surgery—at the incision site or in the abdomen.
+Hernias can be repaired with surgery.

-Some research suggests that bariatric surgery, especially gastric bypass, may change the way your body absorbs and breaks down alcohol, and may lead to more alcohol-related problems after surgery.
+Some research suggests that weight-loss surgery, especially gastric bypass, may change the way your body absorbs and breaks down alcohol and may lead to more alcohol-related problems after surgery.